-4 See current s.
+&lt;sup>5 See current s.
 36(1)

-5 The number of complaints referred to the Commission over the past five years are as follows:

-2000-2001: 73 referrals 2001-2002: 60 referrals 2002-2003: 58 referrals complaints dealing with access to education for children with autism which have been combined into a single hearing)

-2003-2004: 89 referrals (this includes some 200 individual human rights complaints are referred to it each year and that these complaints have already been fully investigated and prepared by the Commission.
-In this respect, the Tribunal process is designed to provide for full and formal adjudication of the complaint.
-As set out in the July 2004 Rules of Procedure, the Tribunal process can involve a range of steps including an initial conference call; exchange of pleadings (Statement of Facts, Issues and Remedy and Response); pre-hearing disclosure and production of evidence, including witness statements and relevant documents; opportunities to attempt mediation and settlement where the parties consent, pre-hearing conferences to address issues such as identification and simplification of issues, resolution of preliminary issues, and so on; pre-hearing motions; and ultimately the leading of evidence and making legal argument.
+The number of complaints referred to the Commission over the past five years are as follows:2000-2001:73 referrals2001-2002:60 referrals2002-2003:58 referrals2003-2004:89 referrals (this includes some 200 individual human rights complaints dealing withaccess to education for children with autism which have been combined into a single hearing)2004-2005:150 referrals hearing conferences to address issues such as identification and simplification of issues, resolution of preliminary issues, and so on; pre-hearing motions; and ultimately the leading of evidence and making legal argument.
 In introducing the Bill, the government indicated that under the existing system, it can take up to four or five years between when a complaint is filed with the Commission and when it is finally determined by the Tribunal.